Misleading Media Representation: The Case of Hindu Canadians in the National Post

 When Hindu Canadians are misrepresented in national media, the consequences are real.
 A single careless image can shape public perception, fuel stereotypes, and put an entire community under suspicion for issues we have no connection to.

-That is exactly what happened when a Hindu image was inserted into an article about Canada’s extortion crisis, an issue that has nothing to do with Hindu Canadians.
+That is exactly what happened when a Hindu image was inserted into an article about Canada’s extortion crisis.
+This issue has nothing to do with Hindu Canadians.
 This kind of framing is not just irresponsible; it is harmful.

 Why Your Contribution Matters